Terms and conditions of enrolment

 When studying at the Open Polytechnic you understand you are engaging in online distance education that requires you to have access to a laptop or desktop computer and reliable access to the internet.

-In signing the Application for Enrolment or Re-enrolment form, you undertake to pay all fees as they become due, and to meet any late fees and collection charges associated with debt recovery.
+In agreeing to the terms and conditions and submitting the Application for Enrolment or Re-enrolment form, you undertake to pay all fees as they become due, and to meet any late fees and collection charges associated with debt recovery.
 The organisation’s policy on withdrawal and refund of fees is noted below.
-Any fees paid to Open Polytechnic (hereinafter referred to as the Polytechnic) are banked upon receipt for security reasons.

 Duration of an Enrolment